Capitol (play-by-mail game): Reception

+In Issue 30 of the American magazine Abyss (Summer 1984), John Bashaw commented, "Capitol is a science fiction space game in which players struggle against each other to control the most worlds and win.
+Simple and boring, right?
+Wrongo, Capitol has an uncommonly large number of innovations incorporated into the system."
+Basha concluded, "I find Capitol enjoyable and recommend it highly."

 In the April 1985 edition of Dragon (Issue 96), Mike Gray liked the team aspect of the game, which differentiated it from other play-by-mail games of the time, and thought the team approach worked well.
 However he had a less-than-satisfactory experience in his first game, admitting that his inexperience led him to spend too much time developing his homeworld rather than exploring and discovering new worlds in order to harvest their resources.
 He concluded on an upbeat note, saying, "Capitol is a fun and very different experience.
 The rules are clear and easily understood, the overlays are a nice touch, and the teamwork aspect will prepare a novice for the individual diplomacy that must be developed in most other PBM games."

 In the May-June 1985 edition of The Space Gamer (No. 74), Edmund Hack also had a less-than-optimal experience when, as an individual player, he was placed on a team with other players who were scattered across a wide geographic area.
 In the days before email, this made it difficult or expensive to coordinate turn-by-turn strategy.
 Hack's advice was to only sign up as a complete team, not as an individual: "I would recommend Capitol only for teams of players who ask to be set up together in the game...
 If you end up, like I did, on a 'pickup' team of players from different parts of the country who do not know each other, you are likely to be in for an uphill struggle.
 However, as a team game with your friends, Capitol can be challenging and exciting."